telit/bravo-raspberrypi-demo/README.md

 ![datei](./CTS.PNG)

- - Insert a SIM card with PIN number disabled
+ - Insert a SIM card without PIN number inserted or use the SimWISE profile as explained in *"Bravo Getting Started OneEdge"*

- - Power ON the modem with the ON_OFF button on the Bravo Board
+ - Power on the modem with the power button on the Bravo Board (hold for 5 seconds approx)